Quaternion-Valued Wavelets on the Plane: A Construction via the Douglas-Rachford Approach: Quaternionic wavelet construction

 \subsection{Design conditions for the wavelet matrix}

 The quaternionic wavelet design conditions that were introduced in Section~\ref{sec:Qwaveletdesignconditions} are all expressible in terms of the wavelet matrix.
-In what follows, we define $\partial^{\alpha}U(\xi)$ as the SV-block matrix of partial derivatives of the spinor-vector matrices of the filters comprising $U(\xi)$, i.e.,
+In what follows, we define $\partial^{\alpha}U(\xi)$ as the spinor-vector block matrix of partial derivatives of the spinor-vector matrices of the filters comprising $U(\xi)$, i.e.,

-The design criteria and the consistency conditions expressed in terms of $U(\xi)$ are summarised as follow.
+The design criteria and the consistency conditions expressed in terms of $U(\xi)$ are summarized as follow.

 \begin{theorem} Let $\eta\geq4$ be even, $P=\left(\frac{\eta-1}{2},\frac{\eta-1}{2}\right)$, $\varphi$ be a scaling function associated with an MRA for $L^2(\mathbb{R}^2,\mathbb{R}_2)$, and $\{\psi^{\eps}\}_{\eps=1}^{3}$ be the collection of wavelets corresponding to $\varphi$.
 Let $\sigma_1,\sigma_2$ be as in Proposition~\ref{thm:Qconsistencysigma} and $\tau$ be as in Proposition~\ref{thm:QconsistencySV}.
 Suppose $m_0$ is the scaling filter and $\{m_{\eps}\}_{\eps=1}^{3}$ are the wavelet filters that appear in the wavelet matrix $U(\xi)$ as in Definition~\ref{def:Qwaveletmatrix}.
 Then the following statements hold. \begin{enumerate}[label=(\alph*)] \itemsep0em \item If the integer shifts of $\psi^{\eps}$ ($\eps \in \{1,2,3\}$) form an orthonormal system, then $U(\xi)$ is unitary for almost every $\xi \in \mathbb{R}^2$. \item If $\hat{\varphi}(0) = 1$, then $U(0) \in [1] \otimes \mathcal{U}^{3\times 3}$. \item For $\eps \in \{1,2,3\}$, $\varphi$ and $\psi^{\eps}$ are compactly supported on $[0,\eta-1]^2$ if and only if $U(\xi)$ is a matrix-valued trigonometric polynomial of degree $\eta-1$ of the form